ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 ---

 ## 3.0 Crafting Systems
-This section elaborates every crafting system in full.
+This section elaborates on every crafting skill.
+The gathering skills have now been combined with the manufacturing skills.
+The gathering functions remain unchanged, but the exp for it now contributes to the exp of the manufacturing skill.

 ---